angelawyman/javascript-review/1-intro.md

 `var isAdult = (age < 18) ?
 "Too young": "Old enough";`

-### String Operators
+### String Operators and Concatenation

 The most useful operator for strings is concatenation, represented by the + sign.
 Concatenation can be used to build strings by joining together multiple strings, or by joining strings with other types.
-Notice you need to provide spaces before your ending quotes and the + sign for this to read properly.
+Notice watch out for spaces before your ending quotes and the + sign, you will need to provide them for this to read properly.

 ```bash
 var myString1 = "I am learning ";